-- 30. For funding eligibility purposes, the EEA is defined as all members of the EU and Iceland, Liechtenstein, Switzerland and Norway and each of their overseas territories as listed in annex F. The Fees and Awards Regulations now confer extended eligibility on EEA citizens and their extended family members (such as grandchildren and grandparents).
-Students who are nationals of certain British Overseas Territories and of certain European Overseas Territories will also be eligible for funding, subject to the usual three-year rule on residency.
+- 30. For funding eligibility purposes, the EEA is defined as all members of the European Union (EU) and Iceland, Liechtenstein, Switzerland and Norway and each of their overseas territories as listed in annex F. The Fees and Awards Regulations now confer extended eligibility on EEA citizens and their extended family members (such as grandchildren and grandparents).
+Students who are nationals of certain British Overseas Territories and of certain European Overseas Territories will also be eligible for funding, subject to the usual 3 year rule on residency.
 Qualifying territories are listed in annex F. - 31.
-Students who are nationals of any new countries that join the EU (or EEA) or who become nationals of the EEA during their programmes will usually be eligible for EFA funding from the start of the next teaching year, subject to the student meeting the normal three-year residency requirements in the revised EEA, and for programmes that start on or after the date they become an EEA national.
+Students who are nationals of any EU (or EEA) countries who are already living in the UK before the start of their programme must be treated equally to UK residents while the UK remains part of the EU.
+The ESFA expects that this will remain the case for the full funding year 1 August 2017 to 31 July 2018.
+This advice will be updated in each following funding year.